varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   ..
-TODO for the author: Add some of the description from https://www.varnish-cache.org/docs/trunk/phk/barriers.html

    `Figure 13 <#figure-13>`_ shows a block diagram of the Varnish architecture.
    The diagram shows the data flow between the principal parts of Varnish.

-   The central block is the Varnish daemon that is contained in the ``varnishd`` binary program.
+   The main block is the `Manager` process, which is contained in the ``varnishd`` binary program.
-   ``varnishd`` creates a new child process mainly for security reasons.
-   The parent and child processes are represented by the *Manager* and *Cacher* blocks respectively.
+   The task of the Manager process is to delegate tasks, including caching, to child processes.
+   The Manager process ensures that there is always a process for each task.
+   The main driver for these design decisions is security, which is explain at `Security barriers in Varnish` https://www.varnish-cache.org/docs/trunk/phk/barriers.html.

    The Manager's command line interface (CLI) is accessible through:
    1) ``varnishadm`` as explained in `The Management Interface varnishadm`_ section,